 Residential water problems are common occurrences today than it used to be years back.
 One of the contributing factors that lead to these problems in modern faucets is the internal design.
 Another reason that might lead to this problem is the conservation measures being undertaken for natural resources.
 People are also faced with diminishing water volume in their faucets.

 Back then, standard bath, shower, and kitchen faucets had plastic and rubber washers coupled with a circular valve seat in the interior of the faucet.
 When the faucet would be opened, the washer would disengage from the valve seat and thus water would have a large pathway in which to flow through.
 With these old designs, large amounts of water would flow through the faucet.
 However, with the limited supplies of fresh water and an ever increasing population, it was bound to change.
+Modern faucets have changed and touchless kitchen faucets are now increasingly popular and those faucets can help save water in homes as they shut of automatically after a few seconds.

 Most of the faucets manufactured today have cartridges that do not have a washer inside.
 The old washer design is replaced with the modern cartridge for controlling water.
 The space left for water to flow is much smaller as compared to the old designs.
 On top of this, most of the current faucets come with an aerator which is fitted at the end.
 Water must pass through this aerator which is made of tiny holes.
 According to kitchen faucet reviews online this issue is being fixed in newer models of faucets and the leaders in the industry are trying hard to create faucets that safe water.